 Gifts for Teachers: What to Get and What to Avoid

-Many parents like to show their appreciation for their child's teachers by giving them a gift at the end of the school year, for Christmas, or for teacher appreciation week.
-However, each year they have to think of something new and creative to bring the people who, in a way, are raising their children.
-This article gives ideas for practical gifts that teachers could really use and it is based on teachers’ opinions collected from online forums, Facebook polls and blog comments.
+Many parents show their appreciation for their children's teachers with gifts at the end of the school year, during teacher appreciation week or for Christmas.
+The problem is that each year they have to think of something new and creative to bring the people who, in a way, are raising their children.
+This article will give you some ideas as to what to get and what to avoid.

 Before You Go Shopping